At the last moment, a chance of rain enters the forecast for Halloween in Champaign-Urbana

-Get our tips on how to survive a wet Halloween and find out which events are happening indoors on the big day
+Get our tips on how to survive a wet Halloween and find out which events are happening indoors on the days leading up to and including the big day

 Weather on Halloween in Champaign-Urbana can certainly be unpredictable.
 In 2019, there were snow flurries on Halloween!

-And way back in 2013, forecasted rain meant a few towns outside of Champaign-Urbana actually rescheduled trick or treating.
-We don’t predict anything of the sort for 2022.
+And way back in 2013, forecasted rain meant a few towns outside of Champaign-Urbana actually rescheduled trick-or-treating.
+We don’t predict anything of the sort for 2023.

 The sun will set just before most Champaign-Urbana area families go out to trick or treat (most places start at 6 p.m.).